docker/docs/swarm/install-manual.md

 2. From the output, copy the `eth0` IP address from `inet addr`.

-3. To set up a discovery backend, use the following syntax:
+3. To set up a discovery backend, use the following command:

         $ docker run -d -p 8500:8500 --name=consul progrium/consul -server -bootstrap -advertise=<consul0_ip>